Thank you for reading our post, please rate this article at the end.

 Know your Limits

-But beyond this advice, I also need you to understand that our bodies are different and that there are huge inequalities in innate flexibility.
+However, beyond this advice, I also need you to understand that our bodies are different and that there are significant inequalities in innate flexibility.
 Some people can kick headshots after a year of practice, while others require years of hard work.
 Therefore, it’s perfectly fine if you can never reach higher.

-Flexibility is largely determined by the amount of collagen in one’s body, and little can be done to change that.
+The amount of collagen largely determines flexibility in one’s body, and little can be done to change that.
 So, telling someone who is naturally stiff to stretch isn’t helpful.

 -